VlabDevNITK/exp-dml-resistors/experiment/aim.md

-To acquire the ability to receive and understand Morse code transmissions of numbers.
+To understand the fundamentals of resistors and their color code system in order to accurately determine the resistance of a resistor..